Telecominfraproject/wlan-cloud-ucentralgw/README.md

 export OWGW_ROOT=`pwd`
 export OWGW_CONFIG=`pwd`
 ```
+You can run the shell script `set_env.sh` from the microservice root.

 ### OWGW Service Configuration
 The configuration is kept in a file called `owgw.properties`.
 To understand the content of this file,
 please look [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/master/CONFIGURATION.md)